jnaiman/IS-452AO-Fall2019/syllabus.md

 These essays are designed to have you explore and learn more about the history of computing and community tools.
 You may use any citation style you’d like, so long as it is consistent.
 You should take these prompts seriously and take a pretty formal approach, even though some of them do ask for a reaction or narrative analysis.
 This means you can include personal experiences, but I want a serious depth of discussion.

 Writing skill is not being graded, but these need to be written seriously and be readable.
 Those new to academic writing are strongly encouraged to make use of the writing centers on campus for help.
-Elizabeth is also willing to review these before submission and can give you quick feedback.
+Jill is also willing to review these before submission and can give you quick feedback.

 #### Plagiarism warning